Remco28/fencer-strength-extension/README.md

 ## Installation

-You can load this extension into any Chromium-based browser (like Chrome, Edge, or Brave) or Firefox.
+You can load this extension into any Chromium-based browser (like Chrome, Edge, or Brave).

 #### Chromium (Chrome, Edge)